French Macarons

 macaron batter with figure 8 ribbon in the bowl

-Transfer the batter to the pastry bag.
-Hold the bag straight up and down, perpendicular to the pan, about ½ inch above it, and pipe out 1¼-inch diameter mounds onto the parchment paper.
+Step 7: Pipe the shells.
+Transfer the batter to the prepared piping bag.
+Holding the bag about ½ inch above and perpendicular to the baking sheet, pipe 1¼-inch mounds onto the parchment/mats, spacing slightly apart.
 I eyeball it, but if you prefer a template, you can use macaron silpat baking mats, which have a template to guide you.
-(To avoid leaving a point on the mounds, finish piping by releasing pressure and pulling up as you quickly twist with a flick of your wrist.)
+To finish each shell cleanly, stop squeezing and quickly twist your wrist upward.

 piped macarons on baking sheet

+Step 8: Bake and cool.
 Bake one pan at a time, for 12 to 14 minutes, or until the tops are shiny and crisp.
 Set the pans on wire racks and let cool completely.
 Store the shells in a covered container in the refrigerator.
 (It’s fine to stack the shells; just be gentle with them.)
 You can also freeze the shells in a tightly sealed container for about two weeks.
-Make sure to thaw them in the refrigerator for a few hours before assembling.

 baked macaron shells on baking sheet

+Step 9.
+Fill and finish.
 Prepare your filling of choice.
-Remove the macarons from the parchment paper, and turn half of them over.
-Pipe or spoon about 2 teaspoons of the filling in the center of one upside-down macaron.
-Top with a second macaron and press gently to spread the filling to the edges.
-Repeat with the remaining macarons.
-Store the macarons in a covered container in the refrigerator for up to 2 days; bring to room temperature before serving.
+Turn half the shells upside down and pipe or spoon about 2 teaspoons of filling onto each one.
+Top with the remaining shells and press gently.
+Store in a covered container in the fridge for up to 2 days, and bring to room temperature before serving.

 Pile of pink macarons.